May Vokes: Life and career

-May Vokes (c.
-1882 – September 13, 1957) was an American actress and comedienne.
+Vokes maintained a busy schedule on the New York stage that lasted until 1937 when she gave her final Broadway performance as Lizzie Allen in The Bat; a role that had first brought her acclaim in the 1920 Broadway production.
 She appeared primarily in comedic roles in stage plays.
-Her Broadway appearances included When Dreams Come True, A Fool and His Money, The Quaker Girl, and The Bat.
+Some of her many other Broadway appearances included When Dreams Come True, Doctor X, A Fool and His Money, and The Quaker Girl.
 She appeared in the films Janice Meredith in 1924 and Get That Venus in 1933.